 - If you leave your whole estate to your husband, wife or civil partner then no Inheritance Tax will be payable.

-- If a husband, wife or civil partner does not use all of their £325,000 tax-free limit, then any unused part can be passed on to their surviving partner.
+- If a husband, wife or civil partner doesn't use all of their £325,000 tax-free limit, then any unused part can be passed on to their surviving partner.

 - Gifts of up to £3,000 in each tax year are exempt from Inheritance Tax, as are small gifts to individuals and some wedding or civil partnership gifts.
 But be aware that gifts made while you are alive could be liable for Inheritance Tax, depending how much they were and when they were given.